 Coach Sutrisno continues to be a competitive rower and coxswain.
 He has coxed many alumni and open entry boats including achievements in Masters Silver Medal at the 2014 Head of the Schuylkill Regatta, top ten finishes in the Club Four event in the Head of the Charles Regatta, Open Fours in the 2015 Head of the Hooch, and first in the Masters Double in the 2014 Cromwell Cup.
 He was also coxswain at the NYC USRowing U23 Development Camp.
 He is a member of the Rutgers University Alumni Rowing Club.

 In addition to rowing, Coach Sutrisno is a career US Army National Guard Soldier and plans to retire from the US Army.
-He is currently a Non-Commissioned Officer in the 1st Battalion 69th Infantry, New York Army National Guard where he works in Headquarters with the Battalion Staff.
-He has completed Basic Leaders Course and has done training at JRTC, 1st Brigade Australian Army in Exercise Talisman Saber and the Danish Army with Military Reserve Exchange Program.
+He is a Non-Commissioned Officer at HHD 153rd Troop Command Brigade, Buffalo, NY after nearly 8 years at HHC 1st Battalion 69th Infantry, New York, NY, New York Army National Guard where he worked in Headquarters with the Battalion Staff.
+He has completed Basic Leaders Course and has done training at JRTC, with 1st Brigade Australian Army in Exercise Talisman Saber and trained with the Denmark Armed Forces in the Military Reserve Exchange Program.
+He has an Army Commendation Medal and 3 Army Achievement Medals.

 for Public School Students